 Are you an aquaculture producer whose operation has been directly impacted by the coronavirus pandemic?
-USDA is implementing Coronavirus Food Assistance Program 2 for agricultural producers who continue to face market disruptions and associated costs because of COVID-19.
+USDA is implementing updates to the Coronavirus Food Assistance Program for producers of agricultural commodities marketed in 2020 who faced market disruptions due to COVID-19.
+This is part of a larger initiative to improve USDA pandemic assistance to producers.

 Aquaculture eligible for CFAP 2 includes: any species of aquatic organisms grown as food for human consumption, fish raised as feed for fish that are consumed by humans, and ornamental fish propagated and reared in an aquatic medium.
 Eligible aquaculture species must be raised by a commercial operator and in water in a controlled environment.
 This includes molluscan shellfish and seaweed that was previously covered under the U.S. Department of Commerce program.